 - other types of consumer credit.

-Late payments for utility bills such as electricity or phone will still only appear on your credit rating if you're 60 days or more late making the payment.
+Late payments for utility bills such as electricity or phone only appear on your credit rating if you're 60 days or more late making the payment.

 What information affects your credit rating?

-Before 12 March 2014, only major infractions were noted on your credit report, such as dodging a bill altogether or paying your phone bill 60 days late.
-These are defined as defaults and will still go on your file, but now the unpaid bill will have to be at least $150 to count as a default, up from $100.
+Before 12 March 2014, only major infractions were noted on your credit report, such as dodging a bill altogether.
+These are defined as defaults and will still go on your file, but now the unpaid bill will have to be at least $150 to count as a default.